 Potty training an adult dog is pretty similar to potty training puppies, but either scenario takes a lot of patience.
 If your dog is a rescue and has spent most of his life on the streets, he may not be used to doing his business at a specific spot.
 Your dog may also have some bad habits he needs to unlearn.
 But don’t worry: potty training adult and senior dogs is possible!

 Do you have a hard time training your dog all by yourself?
 You can hire a local dog trainer to help you.
-The cost will depend on what exactly you want your dog to learn, such as socialising, correcting aggressive behaviour, and cool tricks.
+The cost will depend on what you want your dog to learn, such as socializing, correcting aggressive behavior, and cool tricks.

-Hiring a dog trainer can get expensive, and the price ranges from $30 to $120.
+Hiring a dog trainer can get expensive, and the price ranges anywhere from $30 to $1,520.
 To save on costs, you can opt for group dog classes instead of private ones.
 Or you can book off-schedule sessions instead of the more in-demand weekend ones.

 We’ve talked about becoming a dog groomer, but there are so many other exciting dog-related careers out there!
 If you’re someone who loves to help other pet owners achieve a harmonious relationship with their furbabies, then becoming a dog trainer might just be the job for you.

-A dog trainer typically conducts obedience and house training sessions and helps correct behaviours, such as excessive barking and biting.
-To become a dog trainer, you’ll need to learn about animal behaviour and develop your training skills.
+A dog trainer typically conducts obedience and house training sessions and helps correct behaviors, such as excessive barking and biting.
+To become a dog trainer, you’ll need to learn about animal behavior and develop your training skills.

 Getting the best care for your dog